RyannWinn/RyannWinn/README.md

 ## Upcoming Projects
-👩‍💻 I'm currently working on my road to becoming a AI Enginee
+👩‍💻 I'm currently working on my road to becoming a AI Engineer

 🧠 I'm currently learning the fundamentals of front-end developing